 Haven teams can educate the patient, family and caregiver about the issues and challenges related to patient care and the available resources which can be of assistance such as grief support.
 The patient and family benefit from the support of a variety of Haven professionals: physicians, nurses, nursing aides, social workers, volunteers and chaplains.
-Haven will work closely with your family physician to provide comprehensive care. week to reduce the need for emergency room visits and hospital re-admissions.
-Haven takes care of patients wherever they call home and provides the medical equipment needed as it relates to the hospice diagnosis.
+Haven will work closely with your family physician to provide comprehensive care which can reduce the need for emergency room visits and hospital re-admissions.
+Haven takes care of patients wherever they call home and provides the medical equipment needed as it relates to the patient's hospice diagnosis.

 Routine Home Care — Provided in the loved one’s home or wherever they reside, be it a nursing home or assisted living center.

 Continuous Home Care — Provided during times of crisis to help keep your loved one at home while our patient care team helps to relieve acute medical symptoms and bring them under control.

 Inpatient Respite Care — Provided in an approved Medicare facility, such as a freestanding hospice facility, hospital, nursing home or other long-term care facility on a short-term basis to provide a break for family members or other persons caring for a loved one at home.

 General Inpatient Care — Provided in an approved facility when specialized care is needed to relieve pain and bring chronic symptoms under control.
 These facilities may include a hospital, a hospice with inpatient units, or a skilled nursing center.

 Do three or more of these apply to a loved one, neighbor or friend?
 If so, know that Haven Hospice can help.

 Getting in and out of bed?

 Losing weight but not dieting?

 Calling the doctor more frequently than usual?